-As the popularity of clay shooting surges, how does it stack up to the real thing?
+As the popularity of clay shooting grows, how do simulated game days compare with the real thing?

 Why simulated game days are growing

-Over the past few decades, simulated game days have grown in popularity, something that was unheard of not so long ago.
-They can now be enjoyed throughout the length and breadth of the country.
-With the shortage of game birds leaving the shooter’s diary with gaps to fill, a day under the clays is looking increasingly appealing.
+Over the past few decades, simulated game days have grown in popularity, something that was far less common not so long ago.
+They can now be enjoyed across the country, and for many shooters they help fill the gaps when there are fewer live days in the diary.
+With pressure on bird numbers in some seasons and the wider costs of running shoots rising, a day under the clays is looking increasingly appealing.

 “I’ve always seen them as a way to make use of the shoot room and other facilities that otherwise sit empty.
 It’s another string to our bow and a good way to advertise the pheasant shoot.”